codeRisshi25/codeRisshi25/README.md

 - 🔭 I’m currently studying at <a href="https://www.bennett.edu.in/" target="blank">Bennett University</a>

-- 🌱 I’m currently Working on various projects.

-- 💾 I’m currently learning React Native and C++.
+- 💾 I’m currently learning Blockchain and OpenGL.

 - 📫 How to reach me **risshirajsen@gmail.com**